amarnathreddy0201/amarnathreddy0201/README.md

     Feature Engineering is the process of creating new features or transforming existing features to improve the performance of a machine-learning model.
 It involves selecting relevant information from raw data and transforming it into a format that can be easily understood by a model.
 The goal is to improve model accuracy by providing more meaningful and relevant information.

-    a) What are the Steps in Feature Engineering?
+    - What are the Steps in Feature Engineering?

     The steps for feature engineering vary per different Ml engineers and data scientists.
 Some of the common steps that are involved in most machine-learning algorithms are:

-        i) Data Cleansing : Data cleansing (also known as data cleaning or data scrubbing) involves identifying and removing or correcting any errors or inconsistencies in the dataset.
+        - Data Cleansing : Data cleansing (also known as data cleaning or data scrubbing) involves identifying and removing or correcting any errors or inconsistencies in the dataset.
 This step is important to ensure that the data is accurate and reliable.

-        ii) Data Transformation
+        i- Data Transformation

-        iii) Feature Extraction
+        ii- Feature Extraction

         iv) Feature Selection

             Feature selection involves selecting the most relevant features from the dataset for use in machine learning.
 This can include techniques like correlation analysis, mutual information, and stepwise regression.

-        vi) Feature Iteration
+        v- Feature Iteration
             Feature iteration involves refining and improving the features based on the performance of the machine learning model.
 This can include techniques like adding new features, removing redundant features and transforming features in different ways.

 **65) CNN vs DNN**